-Control: ISM-1572; Revision: 3; Updated: Jun-23; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-The regions or availability zones where data will be processed, stored and communicated, as well as a minimum notification period for any configuration changes, is documented in contractual arrangements with service providers.
+Control: ISM-1572; Revision: 3; Updated: Jun-23; Applicability: NC, OS, P, S, TS; Essential Eight: N/A The regions or availability zones where data will be processed, stored and communicated, as well as a minimum notification period for any configuration changes, is documented in contractual arrangements with service providers.

-Control: ISM-1573; Revision: 3; Updated: Dec-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-Access to all logs relating to an organisation's data and services is documented in contractual arrangements with service providers.
+Control: ISM-1573; Revision: 3; Updated: Dec-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A Access to all logs relating to an organisation's data and services is documented in contractual arrangements with service providers.

-Control: ISM-1574; Revision: 3; Updated: Dec-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/AThe storage of data in a portable manner that allows for backups, service migration and service decommissioning without any loss of data is documented in contractual arrangements with service providers.
+Control: ISM-1574; Revision: 3; Updated: Dec-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A The storage of data in a portable manner that allows for backups, service migration and service decommissioning without any loss of data is documented in contractual arrangements with service providers.

-Control: ISM-1575; Revision: 1; Updated: Dec-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-A minimum notification period of one month for the cessation of any services by a service provider is documented in contractual arrangements with service providers.
+Control: ISM-1575; Revision: 1; Updated: Dec-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A A minimum notification period of one month for the cessation of any services by a service provider is documented in contractual arrangements with service providers.

-Access to systems, applications and data by service providers
+Access to systems by service providers

-To perform their contracted duties, service providers may need to access their customers' systems, applications and data.
-However, without proper controls in place, this could leave systems, applications and data vulnerable - especially when access occurs from outside of Australian borders.
-As such, an organisation should ensure that their systems, applications and data are not accessed or administered by service providers unless such requirements, and associated measures to control such requirements, are documented in contractual arrangements with service providers.
+To perform their contracted duties, service providers may need to access their customers' systems.
+However, without proper controls in place, this could leave systems vulnerable - especially when access occurs from outside of Australian borders.
+As such, an organisation should ensure that their systems are not accessed or administered by service providers unless such requirements, and associated measures to control such requirements, are documented in contractual arrangements with service providers.
 In doing so, it is important that sufficient measures are also in place to detect and record any unauthorised access, such as customer support representatives or platform engineers accessing encryption keys.
 In such cases, the service provider should immediately report the cybersecurity incident to their customer and make available all logs pertaining to the unauthorised access.

-Control: ISM-1073; Revision: 6; Updated: Jun-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-An organisation's systems, applications and data are not accessed or administered by a service provider unless a contractual arrangement exists between the organisation and the service provider to do so.
+Control: ISM-1073; Revision: 7; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A An organisation's systems are not accessed or administered by a service provider unless a contractual arrangement exists between the organisation and the service provider to do so.

-Control: ISM-1576; Revision: 3; Updated: Jun-24; Applicability: NC, OS, P, S, TS; Essential Eight: N/A If an organisation's systems, applications or data are accessed or administered by a service provider in an unauthorised manner, the organisation is immediately notified.
+Control: ISM-1576; Revision: 4; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A If an organisation's systems are accessed or administered by a service provider in an unauthorised manner, the organisation is immediately notified.